tjws052009/azuresearch-restapi/README.md

 An **Index** is where structured documents are persisted, used for filtering and full text search.

 An **Indexer** will take data from an external data source and map the data into the index.
+The indexer is run once on creation, but can be run on-demand or on a schedule.

 A **Skillset** holds functionality to enhance documents, and are called by the Indexer in the indexing process.